WENTAOWU-Marc/Assignment2/README.md

 Describe how you integrated your React app with the API.
 Perhaps link to the React App repo and give an example of an API call from React App.
 For example:

-modify the the javascript code
+modify the the api code in react so that it will get data from the the assignment2

 ~~~Javascript
 export const getUpcomingMovies = () => {